TusharGoel13/QnA-Bot-for-Pratham.org/readme.md

    - `OPENAI_API_KEY`: Your OpenApi API key

 3. Run the main.py file
-   - Open a terminal in your porject directory
+   - Open a terminal in your project directory
    - Run python main.py
-   - Access streamlit app in your web browser by navigation to loacalhost
+   - Access the Streamlit app in your web browser by navigating to localhost
+   - Click the Documents Embedding button to create Vector Store DB
+   - After Vectore Store DB is created, questions can be asked of which a response and similar citations from the document will be provided

 Additional Resources
    - LangChain documentation